JeremyGits/FleetCredits/FCRegnetMiner/README.md

 ## Requirements

-- Fleet Credits daemon running in regtest mode
+- Fleet Credits daemon running in regtest mode with `-mocktime=1776643200`
-- RPC access enabled (default: port 18332 for regtest)
+- RPC access enabled (default: port 42068 for regtest)
 - Python 3.6+ (for Python version) OR C++ compiler (for C++ version)

 ## Quick Start